Public Participation Guide: Tools to Inform the Public

 - What existing communication networks are available to share information?

 - What forms of information are more likely to resonate with the target populations and therefore be most effective?

 - Are there multiple languages in the community?
-How will you accomodate these languages?
+How will you accommodate these languages?

 - What is the literacy level of the community?
 Will they understand the information you are trying to convey?

 - Are there types of communication that will not work with the target audiences?